aznxluvlyguy4u/wiki1/Data import in CurrentRMS.md

 17. add following values to service type in system System Setup > List of Values (
     * Handling
     * Shipping
-18. add revenue group in System Setup -> Revenue Group (Logistics - Rental)
+18. add following values to revenue group in System Setup -> Revenue Group (
+    * Logistics - Rental
 19. services
-20. service supplier cost
+20. service supplier cost (empty)
+21. add a new Contact with the name "Blaz Oblak" and mark it as bookable resource
-21. service resource
+22. service resource